Table of contents

 - Now you have a filtered list of tracks which in theory you can use, however, there's one more step

 Now you have a filtered list of tracks which, in theory you can use.
 However, there's one more step!
-Once you find a track you want to use, click on the "More" button.
-Depending on the licence, you'll see or not see an option to "Download file".
-Only those files with the download option are usable.
+Once you find a track you want to use, depending on the licence, you'll see download link (you may need to click the "more" button).

 ccMixter is a community site with contributions from thousands of artists around the world.
-It offers a large number of royalty free tracks for commercial use under Creative Commons.
-Make sure you set the search filter to "free for commercial use".
+It offers a large number of royalty free tracks for commercial use under Creative Commons - all you need to do is credit the artist.

 So there you have it, five of the very best free drone video audio track sites available today.
 Each of them offer slightly different feature sets and some are easier to use than others.
 Some have optional premium upgrades or add-ons.